Outside Fortress Europe

 Alibaba is a Chinese company.

-On a more positive note, the global internet infrastructure has opened tremendous opportunities for smaller companies from any country to access global markets from which they were excluded in the past, facilitated by ‘new economy’ companies creating their own global, virtual marketplaces, including Alibaba, Amazon, e-Bay and Facebook.
+On a more positive note, the global internet infrastructure has opened tremendous opportunities for smaller companies from any country to access global markets from which they were excluded in the past, facilitated by ‘new economy’ companies creating their own global, virtual marketplaces, including Alibaba, Amazon, e-Bay, Etsy and Facebook.

 Now that the Brexit arrangement has been ratified and as the transition discussions progress, the benefits to all parties of fair free trade should frame the negotiations.
 But there also needs to be a step-change shift amongst politicians and commentators away from the often opaque and impenetrable language of macroeconomics towards the key ‘microeconomic’ arenas of competitive markets and company strategies.
 Simply stated, front-line issues of international trade relate directly to the ‘Three Cs’ of competitive markets: Customers; Competitors; Capabilities.
 Success under these conditions, global and/or domestic, will ultimately be determined by addressing the following five key business strategy ‘themes’: